- This event has passed.

 Directed by Kirsten Trump, this humorous and contemporary spin on the fifteenth-century morality play Everyman delves into the timeless allegory of death and the fate of the human soul, while also exploring the outrageous musings of twenty-first-century life.

-This production contains themes and/or depictions of death, discrimination, and partial nudity.
-It also includes the use of theatrical haze and fog.
+This production contains mature language and content, including themes and/or depictions of death, discrimination, incest, partial nudity and sex, as well as drugs, alcohol and substance abuse.
+It also includes the use of theatrical haze, fog and a black light.
 Please be aware that our actors make full use of the space, including the aisles and other audience spaces.
 Contact the Box Office for more information.

 Digital Program